Skip to main content

 How much traffic will the development cause?

-A Transport Assessment will be submitted with the planning application which will set out the transport strategy for the proposals in further detail.
-In addition, this report will include an assessment of the offsite transport, traffic and sustainable transport network impacts.
+A Transport Assessment has been submitted with the planning application which sets out the transport strategy for the proposals in further detail.
+In addition, this report includes an assessment of the offsite transport, traffic and sustainable transport network impacts.

-In addition, a Travel Plan will also be submitted with the application.
-This will set out details of measures that will be introduced to ensure sustainable travel is promoted from the very outset thereby reducing impact on the offsite highway network.
+In addition, a draft Travel Plan has also been submitted with the application.
+This sets out measures that will be introduced to ensure sustainable travel is promoted from the very outset thereby reducing impact on the offsite highway network.

 Will sustainable transport be encouraged?
 Will cycle routes be developed/improved?

-We are in discussions with Network Rail to facilitate improvements to the pedestrian/cycle bridge over the East Coast Mainline (ECML).
+Extensive discussions have taken place with WHBC, HCC and Network Rail to facilitate improvements to the pedestrian/cycle bridge over the East Coast Mainline (ECML).
 The streets within the site will be designed to 20mph and be cycle friendly.
 Cycling and walking will be prioritised during the master planning process.
+New connections are also provided to the Public Rights of Way network.

 How will residents access the site?

 Vehicular access will be from Bradmore Lane with a new entrance junction installed as part of the highway works.
-We are exploring further pedestrian/cycle access points along the eastern boundary with Station Road.
+Enhanced pedestrian cycle access will also be provided by the new foot/cycle bridge.
+Discussions on this are ongoing with the Local Authority.

 Landscaping and Amenities